 afford childcare and restore our state’s child tax credit.
 Additionally, Brandon has sponsored or cosponsored legislation to expand Medicaid, restore master’s pay for teachers, increase funding for schools and support fair elections.

-Prior to serving Charlotte in the state house, Brandon served on the Charlotte-Mecklenburg Housing Advisory Board, chaired the board for the Council for Children’s Rights, chaired the city of Charlotte’s Disparity Study Advisory Committee and helped revise the city’s small business program and coached the chess team at his kids’ elementary school.
+Prior to serving in the General Assembly, Brandon chaired the board for the Council for Children’s Rights, served on the Charlotte-Mecklenburg Housing Advisory Board, served on the Levine Museum of the New South’s board, chaired the city of Charlotte’s Disparity Study Advisory Committee, helped revise the city’s small business program and coached the chess team at his kids’ elementary school.

-Brandon’s leadership and service has been recognized with the North Carolina Bar Association Citizen Lawyer Award, the Charlotte Business Journal 40 Under 40 Award, the Charlotte Chamber’s Young Professionals Business Leader for small to midsized companies and Uptown Charlotte Magazine Community Catalyst Award.
+Brandon’s leadership and service have been recognized with the North Carolina Bar Association Citizen Lawyer Award, the Charlotte Business Journal 40 Under 40 Award, the Charlotte Chamber’s Young Professionals Business Leader for small to mid-sized companies, and Uptown Charlotte Magazine Community Catalyst Award.

-He attended the University of North Carolina at Chapel Hill, where he graduated with highest honors and met his wife.
+He attended the University of North Carolina at Chapel Hill, where he graduated with highest honors and met his wife, Kellie.
 He earned his law degree from New York University School of Law, where he was a Root-Tilden-Kern Scholar and a Dean’s Scholar.

 Brandon is a partner with the law firm Robinson Bradshaw, where he focuses his practice in the area of public finance.
-He advises and represents cities, counties, hospitals, universities and nonprofits financing capital improvements that benefit the public.
 He began his legal career practicing with the civil rights law firm Ferguson Stein Chambers.